RaulPPelaez/SimpleLJMC/README.md

 Raul P. Pelaez 2016.
-Monte Carlo Simulation of a Lennard Jonnes liquid with PBC and Neighbour head and list.
+Molecular Dynamics Simulation of a Lennard Jonnes liquid with PBC and Neighbour head and list.
 Compile with: make
 Usage: ./mc